openshift/builder/CONTRIBUTING.md

 $ oc patch configmap openshift-controller-manager-images -n openshift-controller-manager-operator --patch '{"data":{"builderImage":"<MYREPO>/<MYIMAGE>:<MYTAG>"}}' --type=merge
 ```

-6. Watch the openshift controller manager daemonset rollout (this can take a few minutes):
+6. Watch the openshift controller manager deployment rollout (this can take a few minutes):
 ```
-$ oc get ds controller-manager -n openshift-controller-manager -w
+$ oc get deployment controller-manager -n openshift-controller-manager -w
 ```

 7. Trigger an OpenShift build via `oc start-build`.
 You can use one of the templates suggested in `oc new-app` to populate your project with a build.